BiDAlab/UWF4DR-Benchmark/docs/reproducibility.md

 For each task, models are trained and evaluated using two image representations:

 - Spatial domain (RGB images)
-- Frequency domain (magnitude of the 2D Discrete Fourier Transform)
+- Frequency domain (magnitude of the 2D Discrete Fourier Transform, with values clipped at the 99th percentile)

 The experimental protocol includes multiple backbone architectures, feature-level fusion strategies, and explainability analyses based on Grad-CAM.